code-not-found/code-not-found.github.io/_posts/jsf-primefaces/2018-01-02-jsf-welcome-page-redirect-example-spring-boot.md

 A [welcome-file-list](https://docs.oracle.com/cd/E19798-01/821-1841/bnaer/index.html){:target="_blank"} allows you to specify a list of files that the web container will use for appending to a request for a URL that is not mapped to a web component.

-The following example shows how to setup a welcome file redirect for your JSF web application using Spring Boot and Maven.
+The following example shows how to set a welcome file redirect for your JSF web application using Spring Boot and Maven.

 # General Project Setup